coderdojobelfast/java/cheatsheets.md

     }
 ```

 This loop's test is `towerBase.getY() < towerLoc.getY()`.
 The loop keeps going round so long as the "y" coordinate of `towerBase` is less than the "y" coordinate of `towerLoc`.
 Inside the loop we are adding one to the "y" coordinate of `towerBase` each time round the loop.
 Eventually the coordinate is the same as the "y" of `towerLoc`, so it's not less than it any more, and the loop finishes.

+Watch out - if we forgot to add to the "y" of `towerBase`, the test would always be true, and the loop would never finish!

 ### methods